aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Newly saved FITS database rows retain the three measured detector ratios as small, threshold-independent metadata.
 A progressive search can reclassify those captures against current settings without decoding every full image.
-Older FITS without the metadata remain compatible and are opened normally.
+Older FITS without those stored ratios remain eligible for direct inspection;
+as with uploads, a file is rejected if its own headers lack the required camera identity or RAW layout metadata.
 Only the purple and adjacent normal FITS selected for numerical fitting are necessarily decoded after discovery.

-Database files are staged with filesystem links where possible.
-This consumes no second copy of the FITS data.
-A hard link keeps the selected content stable if regular expiry reaches the original database row while calibration is running; a symbolic link is the cross-filesystem fallback.
-Removing a staging link never removes the database FITS it points to.
+Database discovery queries at most 600 newest candidate rows, then bounds grouping and staging to 200 FITS and 2 GiB.
+This prevents a large retained archive with no bad frames, or only bad frames, from creating unbounded or quadratic work.
+A hard link keeps the selected content stable without a second copy.
+If hard links are unavailable, the tool makes a private copy; it never uses a symbolic-link fallback whose target could change after selection.

 ## Evidence validation and fitting

-Before fitting, the engine opens FITS through the Astropy support already used by indi-allsky and rejects unreadable, non-RAW16, non-RGGB, odd-sized, or clearly different-camera input.
-It classifies every usable frame with the same signature implementation used by live processing.
+Before fitting, the engine opens FITS through the Astropy support already used by indi-allsky.
+Primary and image-extension headers are merged.
+It requires an explicit ASI676MC identity, `BAYERPAT=RGGB`, RAW16 even dimensions, 1x1 binning, zero Bayer offsets, and finite positive exposure plus finite non-negative gain.
+Repaired FITS marked `ASI676FX` and conflicting camera identities are rejected.
+Decoded image size is bounded independently of the compressed upload size.
+Every usable frame is classified with the same signature implementation used by live processing.

 A successful calibration requires: